jcraven-worksight/rn-hello/README.md

 ### how to debug (so far)
 * `expo whoami` make sure you're logged in before starting debugger. _not sure if this is necessary?_
-* test running and typescript compiling: run `tsc --watch` and `yarn run test` in separate console windows.
+* test running and typescript compiling: run `yarn run watch` and `yarn run test` in separate console windows.
 * start debugging in vscode.

 ### storybook